How to Enjoy University Circle on a Budget

 The Artists Archives of the Western Reserve

-A free and unique archival facility and museum, the Artists Archives of the Western Reserve preserves representative bodies of workk that are created by Ohio artists.
+A free and unique archival facility and museum, the Artists Archives of the Western Reserve preserves representative bodies of work that are created by Ohio artists.

 Cleveland Cultural Gardens & the Rockefeller Park Greenhouse

 The Cleveland Cultural Gardens is one of Northeast Ohio’s treasures.
-Along Martin Luther King Blvd. and Rockefeller Park, there are dedicated gardens for 33 countries, each with their own cultural representation and art.
+Along Martin Luther King Blvd. and Rockefeller Park, there are dedicated gardens for 33 countries, each with its own cultural representation and art.

 At the end of the Cultural Gardens, you’ll find the Rockefeller Park Greenhouse.
 While it’s about 10 minutes from the Circle, it’s worth the stop after touring the Cultural Gardens.
 The Greenhouse is free to visit all year round, even including holidays.